Teoneag/jarvis_2/lib/skills/to_do/README.md

 ## ToDo
-- priority from input parser
 - edit task
+  - calendar should show interval, not only dates
 - subtasks
 - make work for time
   - daily
   - monthly
 - labels for displaying tasks
   - today, upcoming are a sum of labels
-- be able to move tasks
+- be able to m
+- ove tasks
 - sort them automatically by date
 - work for phone
   - TimePickerSpinner